-The Humane Learning Area encompasses a wide variety of subjects, including literature, languages, philosophy, history, fine arts, and theology, many of which are part of the college’s liberal arts curriculum.
+The Humane Learning Area encompasses a wide variety of subjects, including literature, languages, philosophy, history, fine arts, and theology, many of which are part of the university’s liberal arts curriculum.

 Humanities majors work with a faculty member to create a personalized, interdisciplinary major that helps them see and explore the connections and relationships between disciplines, as well as the Christian faith.

 The English major can be tailored to focus on teaching, writing, or preparation for graduate school.
 An advanced writing course offers writers a great way to hone their skills and includes a trip to the national Festival of Faith and Writing, where they can meet writers, editors, and publishers.

 All students are encouraged to participate in the student-edited literary magazine, The Phoenix.
 Popular courses include Fiction of C. S. Lewis, Medieval Literature, Fiction by Women, Images of Jesus in the Arts, Japanese Literature, and more.